mirrorofstripes/CertificateNotificationTasks/README.md

 If you are using a third-party Certificate Authority e.g. Let's Encrypt you can still use the Certificate Services Lifecycle Notifications feature

+To use, review and download both files .ps1 files to a folder, then run Deploy-CertificateRenewalTasks.ps1

-Simply run the 'installation' task and use the PowerShell command Switch-Certificate -OldCert <thumbprint> -NewCert <thumbprint> to mark the certificate as 'replaced' and trigger the task - see https://learn.microsoft.com/en-us/powershell/module/pki/switch-certificate?view=windowsserver2022-ps
+Then either perform a certificate autorenewal using ADCS, or when using a third-part Certificate Authority, use the PowerShell command Switch-Certificate -OldCert <thumbprint> -NewCert <thumbprint> to mark the certificate as 'replaced' and trigger the task - see https://learn.microsoft.com/en-us/powershell/module/pki/switch-certificate?view=windowsserver2022-ps